 So you’ve been named as an executor in a will or as a trustee in a trust?
 Now you have some serious duties to carry out.
 Before I explain the trustee duties and the trust executor duties, you need to know the difference between the two.

-An executor, also known as personal representative, has the authority to administer and distribute an estate.
-If you were appointed as an executor (or personal representative) in a will, you will need to understand the terms of the Will and who the heirs are.
+An executor, also known as a personal representative, has the authority to administer and distribute an estate.
+If you were appointed as an executor (or personal representative) in a will, you will need to understand the terms of the will and who the heirs are.

 If the Trust was established correctly and if it was properly funded (the trust owns the assets of the deceased person), then you will not need to go to court to get approval to administer the estate.

 The position of executor tends to be temporary, while someone could serve as a Trustee for a few months or a few decades.